 How can I connect with a PIA SAFE Champion?

-There are two ways to connect with a Champion:
+There are three ways to connect with a Champion:

 What is required of me to become a PIA SAFE Champion?